mcalthrop/js-basics/CLASSES.md

 Note the convention of using _all upper-case letters_ for a property that will be used as a constant.

-> In the real world, we would use `Math.PI`, but here we are adding our own value for _pi_ to demonstrate the use of static properties on a class.
+> In the real world, we would use `Math.PI`, but here we are adding our own value for &pi; to demonstrate the use of static properties on a class.

 ## Adding an instance method to the class